DaniSilva-25/DaniSIlva-25.github.io/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="walkaway"}}
-b: ELES VAI-NOS FAZER PULAR DO TELHADO.
+b: ELE VAI-NOS FAZER PULAR DO TELHADO.
 {{/if}}

 `bb({body:"fear"});`